 The application-profile statement includes two main components and three traffic types: ftp with the data traffic type and sip with the video and voice traffic types.
 You can set the appropriate dscp and forwarding-class values for each component within the application profile.

-The ftp and sip statements are not supported on Juniper Network MX Series 5G Universal Routing Platforms.
+The ftp and sip statements are not supported on Juniper Network MX Series 3D Universal Edge Routers.